puppetlabs-toy-chest/razor-server/tasks/debian.task/README.md

-# Task notes for CentOS 6
+# Task notes for Debian Wheezy

 ## Node Metadata

 - 'timezone' (optional) - This is the string corresponding to the timezone for the node.
-  - Default: America/Los_Angeles
+  - Default: US/Pacific
 - 'root_password' (optional) - This is an override for the root_password that
   exists on the node when it binds to a policy.
 If this is provided, it will be used for the node's root password.